akshaydeep-banik/Sigma-KDFC-LFSR/README.md

 * Software evaluation of the algorithms using MATLAB.
 * Hardware implementation of the algorithms on Xilinx FPGA using Verilog HDL.

-Use Xilinx Vivado 2020.1 for opening this file.
+Use Xilinx Vivado 2020.1 for opening this files.
 Unzip the repository and open the projects.
-That's it.
+That's it!